jokedewinter/matd/README.md

 Work in progress.

+Either download the repository to use offline, or use the online version: https://jokedewinter.github.io/matd/

 ## Instructions

 1. Select a font file via the file browser or drag and drop a font in the dropzone.